The Art of Aging: Look, Feel Great with Massage

 Arthritis causes inflammation in the body’s joint capsules, causing varying degrees of pain ranging from moderate to severe.
 Massage can’t cure arthritis, but it can improve blood movement and circulation throughout the body, which in turn helps to alleviate the crippling pain that arthritis can cause.

 One of the most common areas for arthritis to strike is in the knees.
-Our massage therapists can use special techniques around the knee cap area to help improve blood flow and ultimately reduce a person’s arthritic pain.
+Vaniea can use special techniques around the knee cap area to help improve blood flow and ultimately reduce a person’s arthritic pain.

 Lower Stress-Related High Blood Pressure